Child protection training

 The online Mandatory Child Protection Training 2018 course can be accessed by DoE staff on MyPL under Quicklinks or by selecting 'Browse Learning' and searching the catalogue by course code RG019008 or by the title Mandatory Child Protection Training 2018.

 It is a self-paced online module focussing on key child protection obligations and responsibilities, and is about 1 hour in length.
-It requires a staff log-on and will generate a certificate of completion, an individual MyPL record and NSW Education Standards Authority (NESA) accreditation.
-Principals will not need to schedule the course on MyPL.
+It requires a staff log-on and will generate a certificate of completion, and NESA accreditation.

 Mandatory child protection training 2017